This is a complete SEO guide for beginners and acts as a quick refresher for everyone else.

 Information Architecture & Internal Linking

-The way in which you organise your website and link between your pages is called information architecture and can affect how your site ranks.
+The way in which you organise your website and the links between your pages is called information architecture and can affect how your site ranks.

 Search engines look at anchor text, the actual text you use to link to internal pages, as well as descriptive text to link to a page on your site, to understand what that page is about.